yugabyte/ybu/TFE/ybu-31.md

 * IAM instance template: CentOS 7.9.2009 x86_64 - ami-00e87074e52e6c9f9 or a suitable privately created CentOS 7.9 image

-* Network VPC and Subnets: <as created in the prerequisite>
+* Network VPC and subnets: <as created in the prerequisite>

 * Disk storage: gp3 16GB for sample workloads, not ephemeral